 For pricing and more information, you can also visit this site.

-Please do note that it is generally not necessary to book your tickets weeks or months in advance for your trip here.
+Please note that it is generally unnecessary to book your tickets weeks or months in advance for your trip here.
 The better option is to wait and pick up tickets a day or two before your visit.
 This is to ensure that you will have good weather during your visit.

-When you visit, dress layers.
+When you visit, dress in layers.
 Even during summer days, it can get pretty cold here.

 Beyond incredible train (and/or Gondola) rides and beautiful snowy mountains, here are some other things you can do here:

 - Alpine Sensation.
-250 meter long corridor that connects Sphinx Hall and Ice Palace with frosty temperatures, 30 memorial tablets, music and one giant snow globe.
+The 250-meter-long corridor connects Sphinx Hall and Ice Palace with frosty temperatures, 30 memorial tablets, music, and one giant snow globe.

 - Ice Palace.
 You can observe different ice sculptures created by different artists here.